 Many focus especially on those who find themselves in credit card debt.
 That’s a more common issue than many know, because it’s not something people tend to discuss openly.
 Credit counselors help by choosing a strategy that works best based on the specific situation, such as paying off high-interest debt first to avoid bankruptcy or foreclosure on a home.

-Potential Salary and Job Growth for Credit Counselors
+Credit Counselor Career: Potential Salary and Job Growth

 Most credit counselors work with credit counseling agencies.
 They may also work for a financial institution or for a school in helping students with student loan issues.

 It’s an in-demand job.
-The U.S. Bureau of Labor Statistics* projects that the number of credit counselors will increase 14% between 2016 and 2026.
+In 2018, the U.S. Bureau of Labor Statistics projected that the number of credit counselors will increase 9% by 2028.

 How Do I Become a Credit Counselor?